Anisocoria: Diagnosis

-If the examiner is unsure whether the abnormal pupil is the constricted or dilated one, and if a one-sided drooping of the eyelid is present then the abnormally sized pupil can be presumed to be the one on the side of the ptosis.
-This is because Horner's syndrome and oculomotor nerve lesions both cause ptosis.

-Anisocoria is usually a benign finding, unaccompanied by other symptoms (physiological anisocoria).
-Old face photographs of patients often help to diagnose and establish the type of anisocoria.

-It should be considered an emergency if a patient develops acute onset anisocoria.
-These cases may be due to brain mass lesions which cause oculomotor nerve palsy.
+Acute-onset anisocoria should be considered a medical emergency.
+These cases may be due to brain mass lesions, which cause oculomotor nerve palsy.
 Anisocoria in the presence of confusion, decreased mental status, severe headache, or other neurological symptoms can forewarn a neurosurgical emergency.
-This is because a hemorrhage, tumor or another intracranial mass can enlarge to a size where the third cranial nerve (CN III) is compressed, which results in uninhibited dilatation of the pupil on the same side as the lesion.
+This is because a hemorrhage, tumor, or other intracranial mass can enlarge to a size where the third cranial nerve (oculomotor nerve) is compressed, resulting in uninhibited dilatation of the pupil on the same side as the lesion.